ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 challenge
 : The challenge field is an optional parameter used for ensuring the freshness of attestation evidence returned with a QueryResponse message.
-It MUST be absent if the attestation bit is clear or the Passport model is used (since the token is used instead in those cases).
+It MUST be absent if the attestation bit is clear or the Passport model is used.
   When a challenge is
-  provided in the QueryRequest and Evidence in the form of an EAT is returned with a QueryResponse message then the challenge contained in this request MUST be used to generate the EAT, by copying the challenge into the eat_nonce in the EAT profile {{eat}} if using the Nonce freshness mechanism.
-For more details see {{freshness-mechanisms}}.
+  provided in the QueryRequest and Evidence in the form of an EAT is returned with a QueryResponse message then the challenge contained in the QueryRequest MUST be used to generate the EAT, by copying the challenge into the eat_nonce claim, see {{eat}}, if the nonce-based freshness mechanism is used for attestation evidence.
+For more details about freshness of Evidence see {{freshness-mechanisms}}.

   If any format other than EAT is used, it is up to that format to define the use of the challenge field.